Environment

 Contributing to the spread of compact, next-generation MRI devices that do not use natural resources (liquid helium) in the medical field

-Fujikura has succeeded in developing mass production technology for rare-earth-based high-temperature superconducting wires with the world's highest performance, exceeding 400 A/mm2, which is about 1.5 times the critical current density in a low-temperature magnetic field (compared to conventional Fujikura), and has started sales.
-Superconductivity technology is used in MRI (Magnetic Resonance Imaging) equipment in the medical field and silicon crystal furnace lifting equipment in the semiconductor field.
+Fujikura has successfully developed the world's highest performance rare earth high-temperature superconducting wire technology of over 400 A/mm2, which has a critical current density of about 1.5 times that of the conventional sales in a low-temperature magnetic field, exceeding 400 A/mm2.
+Superconducting technology is used in MRI (Magnetic Resonance Imaging) equipment in the medical field and silicon crystal furnace lifting equipment in the semiconductor field.